 Sometimes I feel like I don’t fit in with my generation.
 I generally have better experiences with people older than me.
-But college is probably the only time where you will spend time with people your age constantly.
+But college is probably the only time where you will spend most of your time with people your age.
 I’m not really that captivated by that aspect.

 I lived in a first-year dorm.
 I hated it.
 I made a few friends though.
 Living with “people my age” who jacked off in showers and drained the pipe/who left their bloody menstrual objects around in the stall was not a learning experience that I desired to have.

 I desired to have a lover.
 I didn’t know what I wanted in a lover, besides a pulse.
 A series of romantic escapades commenced.
 I still want a lover, just not as badly anymore.